- About this Blog

 Developer B wants to work on some new features of the game but he’s in a hurry and doesn’t want to wait for A to fix his bugs.

-With Git/GitHub Developers A & B can have their own version (branch) of the project on their own computer so they can both work at the same time, once they have finished their coding, they can commit/push those changes to their branch without impacting the master file (the tree).
+With Git/GitHub Developers A & B can have their own version (branch) of the project on their own computer so they can both work at the same time, once they have finished their coding, they can commit/push those changes to their branch without impacting the main file (the tree).

 The first steps in creating a pull request are: